• Skip to main content

 You can use 40/40/20 with any caloric intake.

-While it’s straightforward enough to work out how much of each macro you need to eat, there are plenty of free online calculators you can use.
+While it’s straightforward enough to work out how much of each macro you need to eat, you can use plenty of free online calculators.

 40/40/20 Diet Meal Plan Drawbacks